Club de Gimnasia y Esgrima La Plata: Anthem

-The official anthem of Gimnasia was written in 1915 by the popular poet born in Magdalena, Délfor B. Méndez and the music was composed by the master Juan Serpentini, who composed versions of the National Argentine Anthem and "El tambor de Tacuarí", with Rafael Obligado's letter.
+The official anthem of Gimnasia was written in 1915 by the popular poet born in Magdalena, Délfor B. Méndez and the music was composed by the master Juan Serpentini, who composed versions of the Argentine National Anthem and "El tambor de Tacuarí", with Rafael Obligado's letter.

 The official anthem of Gimnasia was intoned by the first time on 9 July 1915 on the occasion of the reception that was given to the delegation of the club River Plate of Uruguay.
 In 1967 the official anthem was recorded by the musical ensemble of the Buenos Aires Police.